FLCL: Manga

-A two-volume manga was created by artist Hajime Ueda.
+A two-volume manga adaptation was created by artist Hajime Ueda.
 The manga interprets the series with certain elements altered and removed, and tells the events of the anime using a reductive art style and unsteady pacing.
 Jack Kotin defended the unique artstyle of the manga, saying "It can be crudely drawn at times, but this style fits in well with the overall story and atmosphere...".

-The manga was published by Kodansha and serialized in monthly Magazine Z. The two volumes were released on October 23, 2000 and August 23, 2001 respectively.
+The manga was published by Kodansha and serialized in monthly Magazine Z from December 25, 1999, to March 26, 2001.
+The two volumes were released on October 23, 2000, and August 23, 2001, respectively.
 The manga was re-released in bunkoban format with the two volumes labeled "Jō" (上, First) and "Ge" (下, Final) in two individual box sets titled "Kodansha Box".
-Jō volume was on May 7, 2007 and the Ge volume was released on June 4, 2007.
-An edited tankōbon version of the manga that was released in box sets, were released on January 10, 2012 and February 9, 2012 respectively.
+Jō volume was on May 7, 2007, and the Ge volume was released on June 4, 2007.
+An edited tankōbon version of the manga that was released in box sets, were released on January 10, 2012, and February 9, 2012, respectively.

-The English-language editions of the manga was released by Tokyopop on September 16, 2003 and on November 4, 2003 respectively.
+The English-language editions of the manga was released by Tokyopop on September 16, 2003, and on November 4, 2003, respectively.
 In March 2011, Dark Horse Comics announced to re-release the manga in omnibus edition.
-The omnibus edition was released on May 16, 2012 and includes remastered story pages, a remastered script, and bonus color pages.
+The omnibus edition was released on May 16, 2012, and includes remastered story pages, a remastered script, and bonus color pages.